Yougo-robotics/pegasus_gazebo_plugins/README.md

 # pegasus_gazebo_plugins

 ## Overview
-This is a ROS package developed for our quadruped robot "pegasus" gazebo_plugin ,closed_loop_plugin is one of the plugins only announced here,to solve the issuethat URDF not support Closed loop chains
+This is pegasus_gazebo_plugins package developed for our quadruped robot "pegasus",closed_loop_plugin is one of the plugins only announced here,to solve the issue that URDF not support Closed loop chains.

 *Author: Angel_jj
 <br>*Department ：The Chinese University of Hong Kong,Shenzhen，IRIM(Institute of Robotics and Intelligent Manufacturing)